 Short answer

-The numbers reveal an industry where making wine guarantees losing money.
-Bulk barrel wine reportedly trades around €0.40 to €0.60 per liter while average production costs run approximately €1.20 per liter according to wein.plus.
+The numbers reveal an industry where making wine almost guarantees losing money.
+Bulk barrel wine reportedly trades around €0.40 to €0.60 per liter while average production costs run approximately €1.20 per liter, according to wein.plus.

-Producers are losing €0.60 to €0.80 on every liter before accounting for selling costs, distribution, or any other business expenses.
+That means producers are losing €0.60 to €0.80 on every single liter before you even factor in selling costs, distribution, or any other business expense.

-The steep-slope sites that produce the country’s most iconic Rieslings are expensive to farm and cannot be mechanized, forcing reliance on manual labor precisely when workers are scarce and expensive.
+The steep-slope sites that produce the country’s most iconic Rieslings are expensive to farm and cannot be mechanised.
+That forces reliance on manual labour at precisely the moment when workers are both scarce and expensive.

 Vinetur’s reporting on the 2025 season highlights seasonal worker shortages and rising labor costs, including minimum wage pressure, as direct stressors hitting these traditional sites hardest.

-The slopes that make German wine special from a quality perspective create a permanent cost disadvantage that Spanish and Italian producers farming flat vineyards simply don’t face.
+The slopes that make German wine special from a quality standpoint also create a permanent cost disadvantage that Spanish and Italian producers farming flat vineyards simply don’t face.
+That’s a structural problem with no easy fix.

-Structural overhead layers on top of these labor challenges.
-Compliance requirements, documentation, and inspection obligations create administrative burdens that crush small producers.
+Structural overhead layers on top of these labour challenges.
+Compliance requirements, documentation, and inspection obligations create administrative burdens that crush small producers before they even get to market.

-Insurance, energy costs, and maintaining infrastructure on historic vineyard sites add expenses that operations with scale can spread across larger volumes but that destroy margins for family estates.
-These costs are inherent to operating in Germany’s regulatory environment and cannot be cut without abandoning the sites entirely.
+Insurance, energy costs, and maintaining infrastructure on historic vineyard sites add expenses that large-scale operations can spread across higher volumes.
+For family estates, those same costs destroy margins entirely.
+And you can’t cut them without abandoning the sites altogether.

-At the same time, export markets have stopped offering an escape valve.
-Reuters reported that sweeping US tariffs were poised to raise prices for German products including Riesling wine, directly pressuring competitiveness in America.
+At the same time, export markets have stopped offering any kind of escape valve.
+Reuters reported that sweeping US tariffs were poised to raise prices for German products including Riesling, directly pressuring competitiveness in America.

 German Wines are losing money (riesling)